gumaerc-testorg/8.851-spring-2013/content/pages/syllabus.md

 Having your solution chosen has no bearing on grades.

 Finally, I would like each of you to have the opportunity to explore an effective field theory subject on your own and give a short presentation to teach it to the rest of the class.
-See the [projects]({{< baseurl >}}/pages/projects) section for more details and a list of possible topics, including references to start you off.
+See the {{% resource_link c9d36491-1fa3-f25d-da11-9694b45459cf "projects" %}} section for more details and a list of possible topics, including references to start you off.

 Grading
 -------